Alanocallaghan/baseqtl/README.md

 covariates set covariates=1.
 You can add extra columns to the matrix for additional covariates

+*additional\_cov*: full name to file with covariates that are gene independent, especially useful when using argument *covariates* with library size adjusted by GC-content.
+Format is first column sample names and additional columns with covariate information.
+Defaults to NULL

 *e.snps*: full name of txt file with a list of exonic SNPS across genes, details in [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile)